williamcotton/guish/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or at the very least open a detail Issue.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)